davidmarian2012/davidmarian2012/README.md

-Hi, I’m David 👋 I am passionate about Web Development 💻

-Reach me at davidmarian2012@gmail.com
+Hi, I’m David!
+I am a Front-end Developer trying to contribute to impactful applications. 💻 Reach me at davidmarian2012@gmail.com

 <!---